guysmoilov/golang-throttled-fileserver/README.md

 1. Run the Go server with `go run .` (go version 1.18)
 2. Clone the following repo and `dvc pull` its data: https://dagshub.com/nirbarazida/hello-world
-3. Add the Go remote to the clone's list of remote `dvc remote add local http://localhost:3030`
+3. Add the Go remote to the clone's list of remotes `dvc remote add local http://localhost:3030`
 4. Push the data `dvc push -r local`
-5. You'll see that the upload is very slow, 30KB per second per file - simulating real world problematic conditions
+5. You'll see that DVC reports a successful push
 6. To see the issue:
    1. Wait until the `dvc push` ends (will probably report failing on some of the files)
-   1. Compare the start of one of the uploading data files - most consistently, the data file which fails is `enron.csv` with md5 `994e368ae5a22a6db1943a397e7c4308`
+   1. Compare the start of one of the uploading data files - e.g. `enron.csv` with md5 `994e368ae5a22a6db1943a397e7c4308`
    2. Run `head content/99/4e368ae5a22a6db1943a397e7c4308` inside the Go server dir to see what was uploaded
    3. Compare to the correct `head data/enron.csv` in the cloned hello-world repo
       * It should look like this: